MaximManns/TaskManager/README.md

 This is a TaskManager web application built using FastAPI, allowing users to manage their tasks efficiently.
-Users can create, read, update, and delete tasks (CRUD operations), and all data is stored in a MySQL database.
+Users can create, read, update, and delete tasks (CRUD operations).